Oak Bay youth philanthropists support mental health - Sooke News Mirror

 This year the group of John Contogiorgis, Matt Graff, Hudson Board, and Alex Zhao chose the Victoria Youth Clinic Society.
 It’s never an easy choice for the students, but this year two of the four members went into the decision with previous experience.

-“We chose the Victoria Youth Clinic Society because they had helped two of our teammates, [Contogiorgis] and [Board], with some problems they were facing regarding mental health,” Zhao said.
+“We chose the Victoria Youth Clinic Society because they had helped two of our teammates, [myself] and [Board], with some problems they were facing regarding mental health,” Contogiorgis said.

 The non-profit Victoria Youth Clinic started in 1998 offering primary health care services such as mental health and addiction care for youth aged 12 to 24 years.
 The clinic has an extensive team of nurses, counsellors, psychiatrists, outreach workers, youth support workers, a parent support worker, wellness navigator and administrative staff.

-“One thing that they insisted throughout our entire interview [at Victoria Youth Clinic] was how important it was to take care of your own mental health,” Zhao said.
+“One thing that they insisted throughout our entire interview [at Victoria Youth Clinic] was how important it was to take care of your own mental health,” Contogiorgis said.

 The team left with a fresh reminder, and experience, of what many people forget, which is to take care of their own mental health issues, he added.